FarronF/limerick-council-meetings/meetings/2020/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Special Meeting of Metropolitan District of Limerick - 13th July 2020.md

 those over 18 when scramblers are seized.

- Clarification that bye-laws are not required in relation to scramblers/electric scooters.--- 2
+ Clarification that bye-laws are not required in relation to scramblers/electric scooters.
+---
+2

 The Cathaoirleach then adjourned the meeting for five minutes.